So, what is Original Medicare?

 - Hospice care and respite care

-- Home health care and religious nonmedical health care institution
+- Inpatient care in a religious nonmedical health care institution

 - Doctor visits